jamesabela/jsfun/forloops/README.md

 ## Notes

-The first normal link in each Python file points to its tutorial page.
+The first normal link in each Python file points to the matching tutorial page in the same folder.
 Each level uses `#Next`, except the final level which uses `#End Python For Loops`.